reeshogue/OhLang/README.md

 # OhLang
-Oh is a natural language transpiler written in Python.
+Oh is a natural language transpiler experiment written in Python.